damoncrockett/ivpy/README.md

 ### Dependencies

-pandas, numpy, Pillow, Shapely, jupyter (if using inside notebook)
+pandas, numpy, Pillow, jupyter (if using inside notebook)

 ### Dependencies for Feature Extraction